The Red Sox have fired Chaim Bloom as they stumble toward a third last-place finish in 4 seasons

 The team made the announcement before the start of a doubleheader against the New York Yankees, who took the first two games of the series to drop Boston into a tie for last.

-“The decision was not made lightly or easily, particularly with the deep respect we have for Chaim’s character, for the professionalism and the integrity he has brought to our organization over the past four years,” President & CEO Sam Kennedy read from a prepared statement before his press conference.
+“The decision was not made lightly or easily,” President & CEO Sam Kennedy read from a prepared statement before his press conference.
 “We all know where we are in the standings.
 It’s a painful reality that fans feel as deeply as we do.
 Our fans deserve a winning, competitive team that consistently plays postseason baseball.”

+Manager Alex Cora said he got a call from ownership in the morning telling him about the move.
+He said he was planning next year’s team with Bloom on Wednesday.

+“We actually had a great conversation about the future of the organization and what he envisioned,” Cora said after the Red Sox beat the Yankees 5-0 in the opener of a split doubleheader.
+“There were a few things that he felt we needed to do better as a coaching staff.
+We were talking about the kids and what we wanted to accomplish the last few weeks.”

+Red Sox infielder Justin Turner was caught off guard by the move.

+“That was certainly a surprise to everyone this morning,” he said.
+“I did not see that coming.
+I have not experienced that in my career.”

 Bloom was hired from the Tampa Bay Rays to help revive the farm system and bring financial stability to a team that was one of baseball’s biggest spenders.
-One of his first actions was to trade 2018 AL MVP Mookie Betts, on a mandate from ownership to get the payroll in order.
+One of his first moves was to trade 2018 AL MVP Mookie Betts, a year before he was eligible for free agency, on a mandate from ownership to get the payroll in order.

-“The results we expect from our organization have not been there and we felt it was time for new leadership to help chart a different path forward,” Kennedy said.
+But the return for Betts was unspectacular — outfielder Alex Verdugo and some prospects that have not panned out — and other moves have failed to yield results at the major league level.
+Bloom also watched shortstop Xander Bogaerts, whom the organization developed into a four-time All-Star, depart as a free agent.

+“I think we’ve always been consistent, trying to build, build that farm system, but win at the major league level has always been a priority,” Kennedy said.
+“Obviously, the past two seasons we haven’t been there and the change was made.”

+Entering Thursday’s doubleheader, the Red Sox were 267-262 in Bloom’s tenure, with a trip to the AL Championship Series in 2021.

+“It’s hard to say it’s not related to results because that’s what this is all about,” Kennedy said.
+“We’re aiming for World Series championships.
+That’s it.
+That’s the aim, that’s the goal.
+We’re here to win World Series championships.
+While we’re here, we’re not going to waste this opportunity.
+That’s what the Boston Red Sox are all about.”

-Kennedy said Bloom was informed of the decision by Principle Owner John Henry, Chairman Tom Werner and himself Thursday morning.
+Kennedy said Bloom was informed of the decision by owner John Henry, Chairman Tom Werner and himself Thursday morning.

 The team said general manager Brian O’Halloran “has been offered a new senior leadership position within the baseball operations department.”